 A V C view data sent direct to the ecosystem by your A V C provider(s)

 Potentially there is another approach where your A V C view data is sent direct to the ecosystem by your A V C provider(s).
-This is where the unique code to link the member’s defined benefits with their A V C benefits is not used.
+This is where the unique code (called a Globally Unique ID - GUID) to link the member’s main scheme benefits with their A V C benefits is not used.

 We do not recommend this approach because we do not believe this will benefit your members experience of using dashboards.